mulesoft-labs/api-platform-raml-import/README.md

 # api-platform-raml-import

 ## Description
 It helps loading a local folder to the API platform's API Designer.
-It recursively scans the directory you are in and loads all files and folders to the API designer file system in the API platform
+It recursively scans the directory you are in and loads all files and folders to the API designer file system in the API platform.

+### WARNING: This will delete all files and folders in the API designer file system in the selected API.

 ## Usage